Is technology making life better or worse? Whose lives is it making it better, and whose lives is it making worse?

 - Make the world a better place.

-You can find the issue’s table of contents below, and read the editors' note.
+You can find the issue’s table of contents below.
+We've also unlocked a few pieces.

 The internet was supposed to save the world.
 What happened?